-Welcome to Weekday Wardrobes, a series in which one Who What Wear editor or staffer will snap a pic of their 9-to-5 look each day and break down where you can shop it all to inspire your own everyday style, no matter what's on your weekly agenda.
+Welcome to Weekday Wardrobe, a series in which one Who What Wear editor or staffer will snap a pic of their 9-to-5 look each day and break down where you can shop it all to inspire your own everyday style, no matter what's on your weekly agenda.

 I'll admit it: I much prefer dressing for the office during warm months.
 It's so much easier to throw on what is my personal go-to summer uniform: a mid-length dress with either sneakers, loafers, or flat sandals.
 However, I've been trying to make an effort lately to elevate my work wardrobe.
 By that I don't necessarily mean dressing ultra formal at the office, but rather switching up my outfits so I'm not wearing an almost identical denim-and-sweater outfit every single day of the week.
 This exercise has completely made me think how to style my wardrobe basics to create outfits that feel both interesting and office-friendly.
 Need a little inspiration of your own?
 Check out these five outfit ideas for your 9-to-5.

 I typically put the most effort, or at least the most time, into my outfits on Mondays.
 This is mostly because we have an all-department afternoon meeting in which I would like to impress my boss, my boss’ boss, etc., but also because I have no excuse not to have had time to prepare something stylish the night before.

 Here, I elevate my go-to jeans and black blazer with some on-trend details like moc-crock heeled boots, a leather knotted headband, and a belt to wear around my waist instead of hips.
 Pro tip: Instead of purchasing separate belts that fit around dresses and blazers at your waist than ones for your pants, get this $7 tool I found on Amazon that is essentially a leather hole puncher.
 It’s the cheapest item that I can say has changed my life (or at least my wardrobe).